liuliangyin/liu-liang-yin/src/pages/illustration/mildseven.md

 ---
 Cigarette "MILDSEVEN"

-The most famous brand, and also the name of my cat.
+The most famous brand of cigarettes, and also the name of my cat.